xvxx/hatter/README.md

 [Imba](https://imba.io), without any of the fancy JavaScript parts.

 It's like a less powerful, 90s-era PHP.
-But we're talking PHP/FI, none of that easy bake oven PHP3 stuff that you could use to build actual sites.
+But we're talking PHP/FI, none of that Easy-Bake Oven PHP3 stuff that you could use to build actual sites.

 If you're feeling adventerous, or mad as a hatter, you can use the